 By Ashley Reyes

-SEMA: What changes are you seeing in the industry?
+SEMA: What inspired you to pursue a career in the truck and off-road industry?

-SEMA: What advice do you have for young folks contemplating a career in the automotive aftermarket?
+SEMA: What advice do you have for someone pursuing a career in the automotive aftermarket?

 WM: While the industry is large, just about everyone is connected in some way or another.
 Therefore, the standard life advice of maintaining integrity and treating everyone in a respectful manner is even more important.
 If you don’t, it will find its way around.
 You may not like everyone you meet, but it’s important to recognize the value they provide.
 Also, network, network, network.